curl/curl/docs/INSTALL.md

 conflicting identical symbol names.

-When you build with multiple TLS backends, you can select the active one at run-time when curl starts up.
+When you build with multiple TLS backends, you can select the active one at runtime when curl starts up.

 ## configure finding libs in wrong directory